AnomalyInnovations/sigV4Client/README.md

 # sigV4Client
 A standalone client for signing API Gateway requests for Signature Version 4.
-For more details follow the steps from this chapter in the [Serverless Stack tutorial](https://serverless-stack.com/chapters/connect-to-api-gateway-with-iam-auth.html).
+For more details, follow the steps from this chapter in the [Serverless Stack tutorial](https://serverless-stack.com/chapters/connect-to-api-gateway-with-iam-auth.html).

 ### How to use